mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

 ![image](images/chapter2/code-app-layout.PNG)

-The `app` directory is the development space for your application.
+The `app` directory is the development space for your app.
 This is where you will write and modify code that will run when your app is run on a device (or in an emulator/simulator).

 > RULE: You can edit any file in (or under) `app` directory; however, never modify files outside of this directory.
 Files outside of the `app` directory are managed by NativeScript: so, hands off!